mstaehely/IndexPluggableStudy/README.md

 This case study is looking to examine the effectiveness and efficiency of the index checker tool, with respect to defect prevention and time saved or spent using the annotation system provided by the tool.

-The case study will be performed on two separate codebases.
-The first is the Joda-Time codebase, located at https:www.github.com/JodaOrg/joda-time.
-The second codebase will be the Google Collections framework, referred to as Guava.
-These codebases will be annotated using the Index Checker to analyze the ease of use of the index checker on already existing, well-documented, and useable sets of code.
+The case study was performed on the Joda-Time codebase, located at https:www.github.com/JodaOrg/joda-time.
+This codebase was annotated using the Index Checker to analyze the ease of use of the index checker on already existing, well-documented, and useable code.
 We will determine this by the number of annotations we perform, as well as the difficulty in inserting those annotations such that the checker runs without error.
 We are not attempting to demonstrate the soundness of the checker.